solidusio/solidus/guides/shipments/user-interface-for-shipments.md

 Shipments do not have their own dedicated part of the admin UI.
 Shipments are viewable and editable from within an order.

-In the admin dashboard. the administrator can update each shipment's shipping cost and add tracking codes when editing an order.
+In the admin dashboard, the administrator can update each shipment's shipping cost and add tracking codes when editing an order.
 They can also perform other tasks, such as splitting a single shipment into multiple shipments.

-In the Solidus demo store, edit any order (from the `/admin/orders` URL) and go to the "Shipments" tab to see the default interface.
+They can do all of this from the "Shipments" tab of any order.

 ### Shipping instructions